hsintmike/InsightDataScience/README.md

 **Step 1**

-Read one tweet from the input file each time, convert the data form to the data structure that only contains the hashtags and created time information, shown as in the diagram, and store it.
+Read one tweet from the input file each time, convert the data to the data structure that only contains the hashtags and created time information, shown as in the diagram, and store it.

 **Function 1**

 Find the maximum and the minimum time from that data sets, remove the minimum time data if `max_time - min_time` > 60 seconds, until `max_time - min_time` <= 60 seconds.
+(Inclusive)

  **Step 2**